CornellPhysicsWiki/cornellphysicswiki.github.io/contributing_guide.md

 ### 3. Submit a pull request

-Now let's suppose I have added add some general information to the PHYS 1116 page and I want to submit these changes.
+Now let's suppose I have added some general information to the PHYS 1116 page and I want to submit these changes.
 The way to do this is to create a pull request.
 Scroll to the bottom of the page you have edited.
 There should be a box that says `Commit Changes`.
 Below that, select the option `Create a new branch for this commit and start a pull request`.
 A new text box should appear that allows you to name your new branch.
 Don't worry too much about how branches and version control in GitHub work for now.
 Write a short name for your branch that relates to the changes you have made.

 <img src="/imgs/make_pr.png">